awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.serverless_2_07_01.md

 + Create a snapshot from the Aurora MySQL 5\.6 Serverless  DB cluster\.
 To learn how, see [Creating a DB cluster snapshot](USER_CreateSnapshotCluster.md)\.
 + Restore the snapshot to a new Aurora MySQL 5\.7 Serverless cluster\.
 For more information, see [Restoring an Aurora Serverless v1 DB cluster](aurora-serverless.restorefromsnapshot.md)\.

 Aurora Serverless v1 doesn't have its own version number\.
-It uses the number of Aurora MySQL version that supports it to distinguish between Aurora MySQL 5\.7 and Aurora MySQL 5\.6 updates\.
+It uses the number of the Aurora MySQL version that supports it to distinguish between Aurora MySQL 5\.7 and Aurora MySQL 5\.6 updates\.
 For more information, see [Aurora Serverless v1 and Aurora database engine versions](aurora-serverless.relnotes.md)\.

 For general information about Aurora Serverless, see [Using Amazon Aurora Serverless v1](aurora-serverless.md)\.